 It’s just what big proprietors of universal basic income (UBI) like 2020 presidential candidate, Andrew Yang and billionaire entrepreneur, Elon Musk predicted.

-The arguments for UBI often arrived as a result of scepticism about the sustainability of the future job market.
+The arguments for UBI often arrived as a result of public scepticism about the sustainability of the future job market.
 Automation is often cited as primary catalyst for such a cataclysmic change in our economic structure.
 However, nobody predicted that a global virus would cause a comparable employment loss to that off mass automation – forcing us to consider this as a possibility sooner.

 The basic premise of UBI is that it attempts to break detrimental societal habits caused by financial inequity and allow people to pursue something that they want to do; effectively eliminating fiscal stress.